mhibx/wazuh-security-monitoring-lab/investigations/incident-03b-powershell-encoded-command.md

 The parent process should be evaluated together with the user's activity and expected business context.

-### User Context
+## User Context

-Determine which account executed the PowerShell process and whether the activity was expected.
+Determine which account executed the PowerShell process and whether the activity was expected for that user.

-### Encoded Payload
+## Encoded Payload

 Decode the Base64 command to determine its actual behavior.